-Learn how A Guardian Angel Adoptions works with expectant mothers by providing them with adoption support, answering questions, and being their guide throughout the adoption process.
+At A Guardian Angel Adoptions we can help you by providing you with adoption support, answering your questions, and guiding you throughout your adoption process.
+You are never alone.

 You are not alone.

 Learning of an unplanned pregnancy can leave you feeling lost, alone and maybe even a little scared.
 We know that it can be overwhelming to decide what is best for you and your baby.
 We promise to share all of the adoption options and choices that are available and to support you every way we can in your decision.
 We promise to be there for you every step of the way.